Inside Loewe Fall/Winter 2026

 - Straight-cut tunics

 These pieces are intentionally minimal.
 There are few decorative elements.
-Instead, the garments rely on proportion and fabric movement to shape the body.
+The garments rely on proportion and fabric movement to shape the body.

 Many follow a vertical line, elongating the frame without excessive volume.
 The restraint of these dresses creates a visual calm that contrasts sharply with the more dramatic outerwear pieces.